m1nl/usb_hid_host/README.md

   * A small and efficient USB host controller core capable of supporting common HID devices such as keyboards, mice and gamepads.
   * No CPU is required.
 The core handles all layers of the USB protocol relevant to HID devices.
   * No USB interface IC (PHY) needed.
 The core communciates directly through the D+/D- USB pins.
-  * USB low-speed (1.5Mbps) and full-speed (12Mbps) support, utilizing a single 12MHz or 96MHz clock.
+  * USB low-speed (1.5Mbps) and full-speed (12Mbps) support, utilizing a single 12MHz or 60MHz clock.
+  * Configurable polling interval per device type, speed, and VID/PID.

 To make USB work is actually tricky.
 USB is designed to be implemented with both hardware and software.
 So a CPU is normally needed.
 The UKP and hi631's design uses a tiny microcode processor to be just able to support keyboards and a specific gamepad.
 This core extended the original design by adding mouse support, automatic detecting all three types of devices, and accomodating various types of gamepads.
 Then support for full-speed USB has been added - this involved complete redesign of the original code so it could support bigger frames (more than 8 bytes of data), USB full-speed / low-speed negotiation and additional USB transactions (`SET_IDLE`, `GET_DESCRIPTOR / DEVICE` and `GET_DESCRIPTOR / HID`).